 On the first day of Christmas, I gave my employee…

 The countdown is on.
-With the big day drawing nearer, there’s the not so small subject of Christmas shopping to think about.
+With the big day drawing near, there’s the not-so-small subject of Christmas shopping to think about.
 This year, have you thought about a gift for your employees?
-If so, treating them to something special could be just the trick to round up a good year.
+If so, treating them to something special could be just the trick to end 2020 on a high.
 And the good news is it doesn’t have to break the bank.

 Thanks to trivial benefits and allowable expenses claimed through your limited company, you can make Christmas special this year and save money.
-So make sure your team are on your good list.
+So make sure your team are on your nice list.

 Reminder: What is a trivial benefit?